trashsn0/raytracerSolution/src/README.md

 light data -> raw_light
 output data -> raw_output

-Then a PPM file will be created in the build directory using the `"filename"` attribute from the output data.
+Then PPM file(s) will be created in the build directory using the `"filename"` attribute from the output data.